It isn’t your imagination. The service is getting worse.

 As a consumer advocate, I see a lot of e-mails that end with, “I’LL NEVER FLY ON YOUR AIRLINE AGAIN!”
 But that’s quickly forgotten the next time travelers are shopping for a flight and find that the cheapest fare is offered by the airline they’ve sworn to never patronize again.

 The travel business knows we’re bluffing.
-If we weren’t, then the airlines with the worst numbers would be flying empty planes (if you’re wondering which carriers those are, here are the latest figures reported by the government ).
+If we weren’t, then the airlines with the worst numbers would be flying empty planes (if you’re wondering which carriers those are, here are the reported by the government ).
 And the hotels with the worst customer-service records would be getting turned into condos.

 It’s time to make good on our promises and boycott the bad travel companies.